ShadeKnightly/git-beginners-guide/Git-Quick-Guide.md

 # Git Quick Guide

-A short and simple reference for everyday Git commands.
+A reference for everyday Git commands.
 For new developers learning to work with branches, commits, and pull requests.

 ---